ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

    was still 0 and therefore it was assumed to be "no change" and the ack was omitted.
 ### Antipattern Category
+New:rounded_numbers
 ### Keyword
 memory
 ### Note
+int32 params were not acknowledged as they were casted to float and then compared.

 ## Commit #609
 ### Hash